-Robert is the Sports Editor of Detroit Lakes Newspapers.
-Williams worked prior in Perham for the Focus from 2010-14.
+Robert is the Sports Editor of the Detroit Lakes Tribune.
+Williams worked prior as the Sports Editor in Perham for the Focus, a Forum Communications newspaper, from 2010-14.

 - Member for

 The New York Mills 13-15 Babe Ruthers took a longer road than anticipated to the championship of District 2.
 They head to Fergus Falls Thursday, August 5, to begin state tournament play at 5:30 p.m. at the MSCTC College field, as the top seed from the district.
 "Overall we played a great tournament," Head Coach Tim Kupfer said.

 People are drawn to enigmatic individuals and Tuffy Nelson was obviously that.
 So much so, many of the participants of the 26th annual Tuffy Nelson Golf Classic, friends or family, did not want to share stories of the man.
 It was almost like they wanted to hold onto those tales for themselves.
 Don't get me wrong, from what I heard, some of those stories were not safe to print, which is a viable excuse.
 Not everyone was tight-lipped and many people who were asked had a finger pointing to one guy.
 Buzz Nelson.
 Buzz had a story.
 "10-12 of us were up north hunting deer and I shot one.

 I have covered so many baseball games the past fortnight that when I try to sleep I hear nothing but chatter in my head.
 "Trade places with him!"
 "Twist it!"
 "Not your pitch!"
 "Base hit, ball four!"
 It's like there are multiple teams of teenagers in my head and they are all screaming.
 But I love baseball.
 Getting paid to watch hardball games is hardly work, especially, when one gets to cover winners.
 Much of the credit for all those wins can be laid directly on the coaching staffs.